 Today’s Pick 3 Midday results are in.
 Here are the winning numbers for Friday August 13, 2021

-The numbers for the Pick 3 Midday drawing on Friday August 13, 2021 are as follows:
+Your Pick 3 Midday results for Friday August 13, 2021 are as follows:

 Did you get lucky today or not?
 Remember, you can come back to this page shortly after each draw in order to find out if you are holding the winning numbers.